DU's St Stephen's college starts admission process for UG courses | Education

 The interview has three components: 'Academic', 'Co-curricular' and 'General Awareness and Sense of Values'.

-Delhi University holds merit-based admissions that are done on the basis of cut-offs.
-St Stephen's college releases a separate cut-off list which is given 85 percent weightage, and the remaining 15 percent weightage is given to online interviews.
+The Delhi University holds merit-based admissions that are done on the basis of cut-offs.
+St Stephen's college releases a separate cut-off list which is given 85 per cent weightage, and the remaining 15 per cent weightage is given to online interviews.

 There are six sections of the college's application form.
 In order to proceed to the next section, aspirants will have to move to the next section by clicking on the 'Save and Next' button at the end of each section.